The yield per acre of Sukuma wiki is of great interest for all farmers considering it as a high potential crop.

 - The time it takes to grow kale

-Step 1: The Kale Variety you grow plays a big role in the Yield per acre of Sukuma Wiki:
+Step 1: Grow The Right Kale Variety for The Highest Yields Per acre of Sukuma Wiki:

 There are three popular varieties of Sukuma wiki/kale in Kenya.